 On September 24, 2013, Save the Chimps received an urgent message from the North American Primate Sanctuary Alliance.
 The Las Vegas Zoo’s staff had quit and the zoo was closing, and I needed to be moved ASAP.
 Save the Chimps agreed to provide a new home for me.
 On October 2, I was loaded into a cargo van generously provided by the Primate Rescue Center and for the next 48 hours, I took in the sights of the open road through the window next to my transport cage.
 I had plenty of blankets to make a cozy nest, and I had my favorite ball as well.
 On October 4th, I rolled through the Sanctuary gate, met by a welcoming committee of dedicated Sanctuary staff.
 My new home was decorated with welcome signs, streamers, blankets, and toys.
 But the most exciting feature was the presence of other chimpanzees.
 I caught a glimpse of my new neighbor, J.R.; it was the first time in 18 years that I had seen another chimpanzee.
 It’s due to Save the Chimps’ incredible staff, volunteers, our generous supporters, and the collaboration and cooperation of sanctuaries and animal advocates that I was moved so quickly and safely.
 It took a village to rescue me and give me a brighter future.

-I was initially a bit suspicious of my caregivers, but have since become playful and friendly towards humans.
+I was initially a bit suspicious of my caregivers, but I have since become playful and friendly toward humans.
 I sometimes become jealous when caregivers pay too much attention to one of my chimpanzee friends and will demand attention!
-My former trainer, and dear friend, is still a part of my life and visits me often.
+My former trainer, and dear friend, is still a part of my life and visits me.

 I have touched the hearts of thousands of people who have followed my story.
-Sanctuary life has truly transformed me, and now I will always have an abundance of companionship, choices, and loving care.
+Sanctuary life has truly transformed me, and now with a large chimpanzee family, I will always have an abundance of companionship, choices, and loving care.